ChrisJefferson/stacscheck/manuals/manual-for-users.md

 If you want to understand what is being tested, go into the practical directory, and look in the files there.

-A (compressed) explanation of how practicals are laid out is in the [specification](specification.html)
+An explanation of how practicals are laid out is in the [specification](specification.html)